Prospects for the production and detection of Breit-Wheeler tunneling positrons in Experiment 320 at the FACET-II accelerator: Expected performance

 \subsection{Track fitting}

 The track candidates are fitted using the KF algorithm.
 It involves standard propagation steps with Kalman updates applied at each measurement encounter.

 Upon reaching the last layer of the detector, a smoothing step is performed, where the track state is propagated backward to the IP.
 During this back-propagation pass, the track estimates are updated at each tracking layer, incorporating information from all estimates in the downstream (as counted along the beamline) layers.
 The smoothed kinematic estimate at the IP is then used to refine the initial track parameters.
 This process is illustrated in Fig.~\ref{fig:kf_smoothing}.

-The efficiency of the KF fitting algorithm with respect to the CKF step is 100\%.
+With the same limit on the number of propagation steps as for the CKF stage, the efficiency of the KF fitting algorithm with respect to the CKF step is 100\%, requiring only that the KF fit is successful.
+Further requirements on the track parameters and fit quality are applied post-reconstruction as discussed in Sec.~\ref{sec:acts_track_analysis}.
 All track candidates identified at the CKF stage are successfully fitted and propagated to the post-reconstruction analysis.
 Additionally, the matching degree distribution remains identical to that of the track-finding stage.

 Fig.~\ref{fig:kf_res_pulls} shows the track residuals and pulls distributions.
 The standard deviations of the two residual distributions (both axes) indicate a spatial resolution slightly below the expected $5~\mu{\rm m}$ resolution of the ALPIDE sensors and the pull distributions are very close to normal, with standard deviations slightly below 1.
 The source of these small incompatibilities are traced to slight overestimation of the measurements (clusters) uncertainties.
 This overestimation can be attributed to residual mismodelling of the material in ACTS (see App.~\ref{app:material_mapping}) and the digitization step.